-312 (8) Songs and Lament in Ancient Israel and Beyond (1L, 1T)
+312 (8) Songs and Lament in Ancient Israel and Beyond (1L, 1T) 313 (8) Songs and Lament in Ancient Israel and Beyond (1L, 1T) (BTh: Part-time)

-This module introduces the key themes and texts of the lyrical literature in the Old Testament.
+This module introduces the key themes and texts of the Old Testament lyrical literature.
 Along the way, students will develop the formal critical tools necessary for becoming critically informed and responsible Bible readers.